dev-dwarf/dev-dwarf.github.io/src/writing/making-a-ssg1.md

 I've been working on building my understanding of text-handling in low-level languages like C and C++, so I thought building a small static site generator would be a good test of what I've learned.
 My goals for the project are:
 1. Easily extendable.
 Do exactly what I want, quickly.
-1. Markdown-like language to write pages/articles in.
+1. Markup language to write pages/articles in.
 1. Small.
 Should be <1000 LOC.
 ---
 ##parse Parsing Markdown
-I started by making a compiler for a simple markdown language.
+I started by making a compiler for a simple markup language. *Markdown* is probably the most popular markup language on the web today.
 There is a specification called CommonMark that I *think* is the canonical version of Markdown, with a reference implementation @(https://github.com/commonmark/cmark cmark), clocking in at ~20,000 LOC.
 I read through their spec, and while it gave me some ideas, some of it seems like a bit much unless you're expecting to face highly adversarial inputs (like the @(https://spec.commonmark.org/0.30/#emphasis-and-strong-emphasis 17 rules) for parsing bold/italic combos).
 I decided to keep some of the basic syntax of Markdown but not worry about following the spec too closely, making extensions and changes as desired.

 Taking a hint from the Markdown spec, I implemented my language as a composition of `Block` and `Text` structures: